sparkfun/SparkFun_Thing_Plus_RP2350/docs/hardware_overview.md

 [![Photo highlighting the four LEDs on the board.](./assets/img/Thing_Plus_RP2350-LEDs.jpg){ width="600"}](./assets/img/Thing_Plus_RP2350-LEDs.jpg "Click to enlarge")
 </figure>

 The red <b>PWR</b> LED indicates when the <b>3.3V</b> rail is powered.
-The yellow <b>CHG</b> LED indicates when the charge circuit is powered.
+The yellow <b>CHG</b> LED indicates when the charge circuit is powered with <b>5V</b> from either the USB-C connector or the V_USB PTH pin.
 The blue <b>STAT</b> LED is tied to the RM2 radio module GPIO0 to be used for indicating when the module is transmiting/receiving data.
 The WS2812 RGB LED's DATA IN pin is tied to the RP2350 GPIO14 pin.
 The RGB LED's DATA OUT pin is routed to the FREEBIE PTH (labeled LED on the board) if users want to daisy-chain more LEDs to the board.

 ## Jumpers